Warfel Construction Announces Promotions

 Warfel’s dynamic strategic plan has fueled continued growth, driving this expansion.

 Thoughtfully located, the new office on Stewart Drive will host our active team members on projects in this region.
-Additionally, Warfel will be recruiting and onboarding local talent to join the team.
+Additionally, Warfel will recruit and onboard local talent to join the team.

 “Advancement opportunities for our people and overall organizational development is at the forefront of everything we do,” said Swope.
 “This expansion supports that company initiative while giving us the opportunity to better serve our clients.”